llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 Incorrect or outdated information

-An llms.txt with outdated product names, old prices or discontinued services is worse than no llms.txt — AI systems will then give incorrect information about your website.
+An llms.txt with outdated product names, old prices or discontinued services is worse than no llms.txt – if an AI system evaluates the file, incorrect information will be passed on.

 → Update llms.txt with every major change, and specify the date.